FelixOnline/v2/content/articles/2012-3-9-10-million-awarded-to-college-healthcare.md

 subtitle: >
   Trust receives money to aid new Clinical Research Facility
 date: "2012-03-09 01:05:28 +0000"

 # Attributes from Felix Online V1
 id: "2334"
 old_path: /news/2334/10-million-awarded-to-college-healthcare
 aliases:
  - /news/2334/10-million-awarded-to-college-healthcare
+imported: true
+comments:
+ - I love that your staff takes the time to talk with me about progress frnrusatiots and options They are always so nice and dont make me feel rushed and on that the answer to my questions are not rehearsed on something they have to repeat 10 times a day You have the best staff

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true